 - Learning curve due to amount of available features

 - Not all views are available on the mobile app, yet

 If you’re not looking for a complicated, feature-loaded to-do list application, Things might be the right choice for you.
 Built around task management features, this application lets you organize and execute all your to-dos in a simple, yet effective way.

 With a new and updated version, Things has tried to infuse a whole new set of amendments into its design, features, and overall look.

-The easy drag and drop interface of the tool allows you to quickly rearrange your to-dos according to your priorities.
+The easy drag-and-drop interface of the tool allows you to rearrange your to-dos according to your priorities quickly.
 Use headings functionality to create categories of your tasks and give more structure to what you need to do next.

-Furthermore, add time-based reminders to your tasks through click, type, or speak function to never miss a critical deadline.
+Furthermore, add time-based reminders to your tasks through the click, type, or speak function never to miss a critical deadline.

 - Tasks and checklists management.

 - Customized tags for arranging to-dos according to categories.

 - Calendar view to keep the deadlines in check.